IvanCvetkov/NewEyes/README.md

-# NewEyes - Умни очила за незрящи хора
+# NewEyes - Smart glasses for blind people
+Smart glasses, comprised of a processing unit, a pair of glasses and a high quality 16Mpx camera.
+The target group of the product are blind people and visually impaired people. <br />
+The gadget is controlled by buttons, voice commands and hand gestures with which the user can easily activate the different functionalities without almost any effort.

-# Автор
+# Author

-Иван Цветков - разработил проекта <br />
+Ivan Cvetkov <br />
 &emsp;• Username: gonogo, E-mail: i.tsvetkovbg@gmail.com

-# Примери
+# Examples

 ## Screenshots